szaghi/DCS/README.md

 # DCS

-DCS is a Drive-Cavity Simulator code.
+DCS is a Driven-Cavity Simulator code.

+## Authors

+Stefano Zaghi and Emilio Campana

+_CNR-INSEAN Marine Technology Research Institute, via di Vallerano 139, 00128 Rome, Italy_

+## Goals

 To be completed.

-## Mathematical and Numerical Models
+### Mathematical and Numerical Models

 To be completed.